Existence and uniqueness of solutions to rate independent systems with history variable: Standing assumptions and the viscous problem

 \subsection{The viscous problem}

-The viscous version of the model \eqref{eq:n} has been recently investigated in {\cite[Sec.\,3]{aos}}, where its unique solvability is established, see also \cite{sofonea}.
-As explained in introduction, this will serve as the approximation of the original rate independent problem \eqref{eq:n}, see Section \ref{sec:ex} below.
-Equipped with the standard initial condition, it reads as follows: a.e.\ in $(0,T)$.
-The viscous dissipation potential $\RR_\epsilon:X \times Y \rightarrow [0,\infty]$ is defined as where $\epsilon>0$ is the viscosity parameter and $\RR$ is the non-viscous dissipation functional, cf.\,Assumption \ref{assu}.\ref{it:st1}.
+{Having fixed the general set-up, we can begin our mathematical investigation of the model \eqref{eq:n1}.
+We start by presenting the viscous version thereof, which} has been recently examined in {\cite[Sec.\,3]{aos}} \ro{in the context where $\UU'$ is globally Lipschitzian}.
+As explained in the introduction, the viscous model will serve as the approximation of the original \ro{rate-independent} problem \eqref{eq:n} in section \ref{sec:ex}.
+Equipped with \ro{an initial datum $q_0 \in Y$}, it reads as follows: a.e.\ in $(0,T)$.
+The viscous dissipation potential $\RR_\epsilon:X \times Y \rightarrow [0,\infty]$ is defined as where $\epsilon>0$ is the viscosity parameter and $\RR$ is the 1-homogeneous dissipation functional, cf.\,Assumption \ref{it:st1}.